Vedalam: Development

-Following the success of their previous collaboration Veeram (2014), Siva announced that he would direct Ajith Kumar again in May 2014, with the planned venture announced to begin after the completion of Kumar's prior commitments with Yennai Arindhaal.
+Following the success of their previous collaboration Veeram (2014), Siva was reported to direct Ajith Kumar again in July 2014, with the planned venture announced to begin after the completion of Ajith's prior commitments with Yennai Arindhaal.
 Siva worked on the script in Bangalore and approached leading production companies, including PVP Cinema, to produce the film, though A. M. Rathnam announced that he would finance the project in October 2014.
-It was announced that Kumar would romance two heroines in the film.
-The makers announced that the film would begin production in the first week of February 2015, but production was delayed because Kumar took a two-month break to spend time with his wife Shalini.
-In mid-February 2015, Siva reported to the media stating that Kumar would have a new look in the film.
+The makers announced that the film would begin production in the first week of February 2015, but production was delayed because Ajith took a two-month break to spend time with his wife Shalini.
+In mid-February 2015, Siva reported to the media stating that Ajith would have a new look in the film.
 Siva scouted locations in March 2015, with Kolkata being served as the primary location.
 The film was developed with the tentative title Thala 56, before it was confirmed that it would be titled as Vedalam in September 2015.

 Casting

-During October 2014, Hansika Motwani, Samantha Akkineni, and Shruti Haasan were reported to play female leads.
+During October 2014, Hansika Motwani, Samantha Ruth Prabhu, and Shruti Haasan were reported to play female leads.
 Motwani denied reports that she had signed on to appear in the film in the same month.
-In November 2014, it was reported that Yuvan Shankar Raja, who worked with Kumar in several projects, was speculated to compose the music for the film.
-Later G. V. Prakash Kumar was reported to be on board.
-On 11 March 2015, Anirudh Ravichander was hired to compose the music, and it was officially confirmed on 19 March 2015.
+On 11 March 2015, Anirudh Ravichander was announced to compose the music, and it was officially confirmed on 19 March 2015.
 The same day, Shruti Haasan was signed on to the project.
 Vetri, who worked previously with Siva in Veeram, and Ruben were hired.
 On 1 April 2015, Kabir Duhan Singh was cast as the antagonist.

-The role of Ganesh's sister in the film took considerably longer to finalise, with several actresses having been approached to portray the character.
-On 6 April 2015, Bindu Madhavi was rumoured to play the second leading role, but she denied the allegations.
-Sri Divya and Nithya Menen were considered to play Ganesh's sister, with the latter saying she was only interested in playing the lead actress opposite Kumar.
-After further unsuccessful negotiations with Parvathy Nair, Lakshmi Menon was cast to play the role of Ganesh's sister in April 2015.
+After unsuccessful negotiations with Nithya Menen, Lakshmi Menon was announced to play the role of Ganesh's sister in April 2015.
 Santhanam, who initially signed a comic role in the film, was replaced by Soori after he became busy with his own productions.
-Ashwin was also added to the cast as a supporting role on 1 June 2015.
+Ashwin was also added to the cast as a supporting role in June 2015.